-For some visitors, a visit to Los Angeles isn’t complete without shopping for bargains — and that means scouring the region's great outlet malls.
+For many visitors, a trip to Los Angeles isn’t complete without shopping for bargains — and that means scouring the region's great outlet malls.

-Citadel Outlets, located just 10 minutes south of Downtown Los Angeles, is made within a “castle,” boasting 130 brand name stores offering 30 percent to 70 percent off retail prices.
-A variety of fashions and accessories can be found at Michael Kors, Armani Outlet, Bally, Hugo Boss, Lacoste, Swarovski, Kipling, Coach, Kate Spade, Tilly's, Perry Ellis, Calvin Klein, Banana Republic Factory Store and Tommy Hilfiger.
+Located 10 minutes south of Downtown LA, Citadel Outlets is an "only in LA" shopping experience - housed in a 700,000 square-foot Assyrian style “castle,” boasting more than 130 brand name stores offering 30 to 70 percent off retail prices.
+A variety of fashions and accessories can be found at Michael Kors, Armani Outlet, Hugo Boss, Lacoste, Nike, Oakley, Swarovski, Kipling, Coach, Kate Spade, Tilly's, Perry Ellis, Calvin Klein, Banana Republic, and Tommy Hilfiger.

-Desert Hills Premium Outlets in Cabazon is home to the largest collection of luxury outlets in California, just over an hour drive from Los Angeles and 20 minutes west of Palm Springs, conveniently located right off the intersection of the 10 freeway.
-The outdoor shopping center features 180 designer stores including Bally, Brunello Cucinelli, Balenciaga, Fendi, Gucci, Jimmy Choo, La Perla, Moncler, Prada, Roberto Cavalli, Saint Laurent, Salvatore Ferragamo, Valentino and Versace.
+Home to the largest collection of luxury outlets in California, Desert Hills Premium Outlets is located in Cabazon just over an hour drive from Los Angeles and 20 minutes west of Palm Springs.
+The outdoor shopping center features 180 designer stores, including Bally, Brunello Cucinelli, Balenciaga, Fendi, Gucci, Jimmy Choo, La Perla, Moncler, Prada, Roberto Cavalli, Saint Laurent, Salvatore Ferragamo, Valentino and Versace.